 The views or parents and other stakeholders are regularly sought through a variety of questionnaires and meetings.
 For example, we have an active Middle Leader Board, Staff Forums and a number of Parent Focus Events/questionnaires take place throughout the academic year.

 The importance of the rule of law are regularly reinforced across the academy.
 As well as the academy Behaviour for Learning Policy and regular assemblies, students are taught the value of our legal system as part of their Form Time provision.
 This includes a knowledge and understanding of the consequences when laws are broken.
 Visits from external organisations, such as the Police, are regular occurrences in the academy and strengthen this message.

 Through the curriculum students learn to understand the meaning and importance of liberty.
-For example, in Form Time lessons they learn about religious freedoms within Great Britain, in History they learn about civil rights and slavery and in ICT they consider laws such as, Copyright etc.
+For example, in RE and PSHE lessons they learn about religious freedoms within Great Britain, in History they learn about civil rights and slavery and in ICT they consider laws such as Copyright.

 Finally, students are actively encouraged to make choices.
 In particular, an options process allows them to choose which courses they would like to continue with.
 All students have the choice of a wide range of extra-curricular and enrichment activities which are reviewed on a termly basis.

 Mutual Respect and Tolerance